 - Get to know your employees and what motivates them

 - Help your employees feel comfortable reaching out

-The worst thing you can do on your first day or in your first week is pretend you understand things or make assumptions because you are afraid to ask questions of those around you.
-It will hamper your management and slow your managerial development.
+The worst thing you can do on your first day is pretend you understand things or make assumptions because you’re afraid to ask questions.
+This will only hamper your managerial development.

-- Asking smart questions of your bosses helps you learn ins-and-outs you were not privy to as an employee, and demonstrates that you are thinking deeply about the processes at play in your company at a managerial level.
-It also helps you understand their expectations.
+Going further, direct some questions upward.
+Asking smart questions of your bosses helps you learn ins-and-outs you weren’t privy to as an individual contributor.
+It also helps you better understand their expectations.

 Use the same mettle and smarts that got you promoted to answer as many questions as you can, but don’t be afraid to ask questions when they come up.
-You are building your knowledge and your new working relationships, and a healthy workplace will support you leaning on others for help.
+You’re building your knowledge and new working relationships, and a healthy workplace will support you leaning on others for help.

-You are responsible for setting an appropriate relationship with your work friends.
-It’s crucial to your team’s results, because it reduces favoritism, keeps power balances appropriate, and creates a more stable workplace.
+You’re responsible for setting an appropriate relationship with your work friends.
+It’s crucial to your team’s results because it reduces favoritism and creates a more stable workplace.
 To establish boundaries: